jcl-concept/awox-smartplug/README.md

 Addons have a "data" folder where they are allowed to store any data they want, so this is the best place to store the persistent data (json) file too.

+## Getting an addon into the Candle app store

+This part is still under construction and will be added soon.

 ## More examples

 For a very simple real-world example or a pure extension, have a look at the Welcome addon.
 It communicates with the backend to store a single setting.